The

 12. Know, O red eyed Arjuna! the picture of the world in

-the empty vacuum is as void as the vacuity itself; it rises and
+the empty vacuum is as void as the vacuity itself; it

 sets in the mind, as the temporary scenes which appear in